 If you’ve answered yes to any of these questions, it is likely a dental emergency.
 Being prepared often makes the difference between saving or losing a tooth.

-Please keep our office phone number on hand: (817) 656-9078.
+Please keep our office phone number on hand we offer walk in dentist near me services: (817) 656-9078.
 If you or a loved one experience a dental emergency, contact our office right away.
 If you’re experiencing a life-threatening emergency, please call 911.

 What Are Common Dental Emergencies?

 Here are the most common dental emergencies and things you can do to help improve your treatment outcomes:

 - A Persistent Toothache: Pain often indicates an infection, which is considered a dental emergency.
 Rinse with warm water and try flossing around the affected area to remove any lodged food that may be causing the pain.
 Pain killers may help, but don’t place them directly on the affected tooth to avoid damaging the gum tissue.